 Secrets are hard to keep, and secrets that require a lot of real estate are even harder to keep.
-Here are six examples of large-scale efforts that managed to maintain the utmost secrecy and wound up changing the course of history as a result:
+There are six particular examples of large-scale efforts that managed to maintain the utmost secrecy and wound up changing the course of history as a result.

 1. The entire city of Oak Ridge, Tennessee